Code-Institute-Submissions/DuggyL-probikenw_milestone_4_DecResub/README.md

 - Create a wishlist for customers to add their favourite products.
 (Maybe email shoppers if their favourited products currently in discount.

 ## Testing
-The JSHint Lighthouse, W3C Markup Validator and W3C CSS Validator Services were used to validate the project to ensure there were no errors in the project.
+W3C Markup Validator and W3C CSS Validator Services were used to validate the project to ensure there were no errors in the project.

-- Found 9 functions with same 2 warnings regarding browser extension. link
-- HTML Validator found 1 error from Materialize jQuery preset. link
+- HTML Validator found 2 error. [view](media/probike-project/probike-desktop.png)
-- CSS Validator found 1 error from Materialize css preset. link
+- CSS Validator found no error. [view](media/probike-project/probike-desktop.png)
-- Python PEP8 online found 2 error regarding expected lines
+- Python PEP8 online found 2 error regarding expected lines. [view](media/probike-project/probike-desktop.png)

 ### Manual Testing